hutch31/chisel-exercises/src/main/scala/exercise6/Exercise6.md

 Exercise 6
 ==========

+## Exercise Overview

+This exercise introduces Generic classes.
+Generic classes are a Scala/Chisel concept that goes beyond what traditional HDLs provide, and may take some time to absorb.

+In traditional HDLs, we can define modules which take a parameterized width in bits, but the implementation will have no information about the data other than its bit width.
+Generics allow us to construct modules which have *partial information* about the data our module is processing.
+This allows our module to operation according to the information which it needs to perform its function, and it can remain ingorant about the size or shape of the remainder of the data.

+We have already seen generic classes in the basic Chisel Queue implementation, and in the provided DCDemux block.
+These blocks require their inputs to have a Decoupled interface, but can carry any data inside that Decoupled interface.
+Exercise 6 expands on this idea by processing on data of type IndexBundle, which contains a single index field which it needs to do its sorting.
+Users of IndexBundle can expand on it by creating their own subclass of IndexBundle to carry the data needed for their application.

+### Library Components

 The Chisel library has some useful components in it.
 The common library elements I have used are:

  - log2Ceil